PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Add New Zones for each endpoint.
 Zone Type `Layer3`
   - `gwlbe-outbound`
   - `gwlbe-eastwest`
-  - `gwlbe-inbound-app1`
+  - `gwlbe-inbound-spoke1`
-  - `gwlbe-inbound-app2`
+  - `gwlbe-inbound-spoke2`

 ### 3.20.2.
 Configure Sub-Interfaces in Panorama

-> &#8505; No IP configurations should be needed for these sub-interfaces, but we have discovered some issues with certain traffic flows if the sub-interfaces are not set to DHCP.
-This is being investigated by engineering.
+> &#8505; No IP configurations are actually used by these sub-interfaces, but they should be set to use DCHP to function properly

-> &#8505; Unique VLAN Tag must be specified but is not actually used for GWLB GENEVE traffic.
+> &#8505; Unique VLAN Tags must be specified but is not actually used for GWLB GENEVE traffic.
+The VLAN concept is being repurposed to identify sub-interfaces based on the endpoint IDs.

 - In Panorama select Network Tab -> Template `tpl-aws-gwlb-lab` -> Interfaces
 - Highlight ethernet1/1 -> Add Subinterface